 Managing weight changes

 If you're concerned you've gained or lost too much weight, talk to your doctor.
 Together, you can figure out a healthy weight for you and develop a plan for eating and exercising to help you reach it.
 You also may want to talk to a registered dietitian if you'd like more detailed information about nutrition during breast cancer treatment.
-You can get a list of dietitians in your ZIP code at the American Dietetic Association website.
+You can get a list of dietitians in your ZIP code at the Academy of Nutrition and Dietetics website.